Staggerlee011/serialexperiments/content/posts/kubernetes-sealedsecrets-by-example.md

 ## Notes on sealedsecrets

+- You must be connected to the cluster you wish to deploy to with `kubectl` when running `kubeseal`
 - You cant update the `sealedsecret` after its created and deploy it.
 It wont work!
 (This is a good thing)
 - You cant deploy the same secret to different namespaces.
 It wont work!
 (This is also a good thing)